|

 cool stuff offered through the Botanical

-muscles; its very nice for a massage... kind of
+muscles; its very nice for a massage... it kind of

-takes the fight out of them whenh they just don't
+takes the fight out of them when they would rather

-tension in an area.
+application in the area(s) affected make sense.
 Tight neck and upper

 shoulders every day?
 Apply some kava oil,